Installation on Unix/Linux

 make

-This should produce executables for the zoo_loader.cgi CGI program (located per default in /usr/lib/cgi-bin/) and a shared library libzoo_service (located per default in /usr/local/lib).
+This builds the zoo_loader.cgi CGI binary (usually installed in /usr/lib/cgi-bin/) and the libzoo_service shared library (usually in /usr/local/lib).

 Warning

-Edit ZOO-Kernel installation settings in the main.cfg file (set tmpPath and tmpUrl to fit your web server configuration).
+Update the main.cfg file after installation.
+Set the tmpPath and tmpUrl values according to your web server setup.

 Configure options